shelleymcq/MVC-Tech-Blog/README.md

 * Sequelize
 * Handlebars

-## Future Considerations
+## Next
-The current app displays seeded comments to the single blog page, but not newly added comments.
+The current app displays seeded comments to the single blog page locally, but not newly added comments.
 Additional functionality should include updating posts and deleting comments.
 ## Contributors
 To contribute, please email me at the address below.
-## Questions
+## Contact
 https://github.com/shelleymcq or email me at shelleymcq.dev@gmail.com